blackflux/lambda-tdd/README.md

 Dynamic expect logic executed against the nock recording.
 More details below.
 Note that the nock recording must already exist for this check to evaluate correctly.

+_Important:_ If you are running into issues with replaying a cassette file you recorded previously, try editing the cassette and stripping information that might change.
+Also make sure cassette files **never expose secret tokens or passwords**!

 ## Dynamic Expect Logic

 Uses [Chai Assertion Library](http://chaijs.com/api/bdd/) syntax written as json.
 Lets assume we have an output array `[1, 2]` we want to validate.
 We can write